-Imagine yourself sitting by the fire with family and friends after a hearty dinner, sipping on this hot, cozy drink!
+Imagine yourself sitting by the fire with people you love after a hearty dinner, sipping on this hot, cozy drink!
 Just lovely, am I right?

-It’s a mix of vodka, cranberry juice, sparkling apple juice, and ginger beer, with fresh cranberries and sliced apples for garnish.
+It’s a mix of vodka, cranberry juice, sparkling apple juice, and ginger beer, with some cranberries & apples for garnish.

 Aside from vodka, you can also use gin or tequila.
-Or, make a mocktail and just skip the liquor.
+Or, make a mocktail and just skip the alcohol.
 It’ll be delicious, either way.

 Despite it being basic, it matches the quality of any cocktail on this list.

-Made with apple cider, apple vodka, and sparkling wine, this cocktail is definitely full of apple flavor.
+Made with apple cider, apple vodka, and sparkling wine, this cocktail delivers full fall flavors with a punch.

 Here’s a new twist to the classic old-fashioned.

 This variation takes days to make because the toasted pecans need to be submerged in whiskey for a while.
 The long wait is worth it, though.